ManuelVU/categorization-with-chmm/src/README.md

   of the prior distribution of the parameter `gamma_prior`.
 The function returns a single sample of the conditional posterior probability of $\gamma$.

+  - `epsilon-update.R` single sample of the conditional posterior distribution of the classification error parameter.
+The function takes as arguments the current states sample of all participants (`states_all`), participants responses to all stimulus in the study across trials (`responses_all`) and the value of the parameters of the beta prior distribution.
+The function returns a *p-dimensional* vector of samples where $p$ represents the number of participants in the study.

   - `gradient-inertia.R` partial derivative of the full joint posterior distribution of the logarithm of the inertia parameters in the categorization model ($\tilde{\alpha} = ln(\alpha)$ and $\tilde{\beta} = ln(\beta)$).
 The